 Just because you haven’t reached the end goal just yet doesn’t mean you can’t party!
 When planning out the small goals that lead to the big ones consider what you’ll do to celebrate achieving each step.
 It could be as simple as marking it on the calendar, acknowledging the achievement with your family at dinnertime or setting off a confetti popper!
 Find something that helps you acknowledge, and be proud of, your achievement.

-During our Reset Challenge, we’ll be asking you to set your goals.
+Have you set your goals?
 Let us know what you’ve gone for, here are some of the goals from the team in the office:

 - Try cooking one new healthy meal for the family each week